Oleg of Dereva: Biography

 Oleg's date of birth is not known, but it is probably before 957.
 Sviatoslav split up his domains, and gave the Drevlian lands to Oleg in 970.
 Oleg and his brother Yaropolk went to war after their father's death.
 According to the Primary Chronicle, Oleg killed Lyut, the son of Yaropolk's chief adviser and military commander Sveneld, when he hunted in the Drevlian lands which Oleg regarded as his own.
 In an act of revenge and at the insistence of Sveneld, Yaropolk went to war against his brother Oleg and killed him in Ovruch.
-Oleg was killed incidentally on the run in moat, and Yaropolk did regret this.
+Oleg was killed incidentally on the run in a moat, and Yaropolk did regret this.
 Then, Yaropolk sent his men to Novgorod, from which his other brother Vladimir had fled on receiving the news about Oleg's death.
 Yaropolk became the sole ruler of Kievan Rus'.

 In 1044, Yaroslav I the Wise had Oleg's bones exhumed, christened, and reburied in the Church of the Tithes.